juju/docs/src/en/temp-release-notes.md

 In the MAAS example above, you specify the host address of the MAAS controller.
 So to use Juju on MAAS out of the box, you set up a credentials file (either interactively, or based on the example above) and then bootstrap.
 This avoids the need for any cloud configuration.
 But it's also possible to set up a named MAAS cloud definition as explained later.

 More details on the new bootstrap experience, including defining private clouds can be found in the New Bootstrap and Cloud Management Experience section.

-## What's New in Beta3
+## What's New in Beta4

-* juju status now shows provisioning feedback as machines are allocated in MAAS and other clouds and containers
-* Unit status terminology change - Agent State becomes Juju Status, Workload State becomes Workload Status.
-* Machine status terminology change - Agent State becomes Juju Status.
-* New remove-credential command
-* New interactive add-credential command
-* New support for Keystone 3 identity provider in Openstack
-* New automatic creation of hosted model on bootstrap
-* New juju create-model experience
-* New local login uses macaroons
-* Enhanced juju show-controller
-* Enhanced juju list-credentials
-* juju set-default-credential / region now support inbuilt clouds
+* Mongo 3.2 is now used when bootstrapping on Xenial hosts
-* Joyent provider no longer uses Manta storage
+* address-allocation feature flag no longer supported in MAAS provider
-* New local resources
-* New Openstack machines can be provisioned based on virtualisation type (kvm, lxd)
-* Charms can declare minimum Juju version
-* Machine provisioning status

-## Resolved issues

-  * Some providers release wrong resources when destroying hosted models
-    Lp 1536792
+* prefer-ipv6 setting is now ignored in all providers
+* MAAS 1.9+ provisioned LXD containers now have a bridge per NIC
+* extra-bindings support for charms metadata
+* network-get hook tool arguments changed
+* Accurate address selection based on spaces (in MAAS)

-  * Juju run gets 'permission denied (publickey)' in models other than the controller model
+* Juju GUI in the Controller
-    Lp 1559233

-  * Unable to create-model in azure
-    Lp 1558769

-  * Joyent machines deployed to hosted models use wrong region Lp 1561611

-  * Maas node has "failed deployment", juju just says "pending" when using juju add-machine
-    Lp 1472711

-  * Destroy-environment on an unbootstrapped maas environment can release all my nodes
-    Lp 1490865

-  * Juju behaviour in multi-hypervisor openstack clouds Lp 1524297

-  * Bootstrap on joyent often fails with "model is not bootstrapped" Lp 1542206

-  * Create-model confusing, does not just work
-    Lp 1547898

-  * Error zip: not a valid zip file while deploying invalid yaml bundle
-    Lp 1551857

-  * Provider/maas bridge script is not idempotent
-    Lp 1553915

-  * Juju list-controllers --format yaml to include provider type and properties
-    Lp 1554721

-  * Bootstrap fails if the current controller is switched Lp 1555430

-  * Master dumps a "client.crt" and "client.key" file in cwd when copying images
-    Lp 1555585

-  * "juju status-history" doesn't work correctly
-    Lp 1557714

-  * Creating hosted model config: maas-agent-name is already set; this should not be set by hand
-    Lp 1558612

-  * Cannot obtain provisioning script
-    Lp 1559299

-  * Process exited with: 1. reason was:  ()
-    Lp 1559305

-  * Unable to add-credential for maas
-    Lp 1559131

-  * Bootstrap, destroy-controller and kill-controller all fail after a failed bootstrap
-    Lp 1554042

-  * Provider/lxd: remove manual steps to add images
-    Lp 1524064

-  * Juju help still suggests juju init
+* Juju Now Respects CharmStore Channels
-    Lp 1554044

-  * Restoring admin: model configuration has no admin-secret Lp 1560192

-  * Can-upgrade-to suggests a downgrade
-    Lp 1319890

 ## Notable Changes

-* Important Limitation
 * Terminology
 * Command Name Changes
 * New Juju home directory